nmarus/docker-swarm-ansible/README.md

 **Load Balancer and SSL**

 While Traefik can be configure to do SSL offloading, I find the better approach is to make use of a AWS Application Load Balancer (ALB).
-The advantages to this is that it can do the SSL offloading, as well as distribute traffic between each of you traefik router nodes.
+The advantages to this is that it can do the SSL offloading, as well as distribute traffic between each of you Traefik router nodes.

 For each domain you wish to host Docker applications under: